• Emergency :

 Laser angioplasty is an advanced form of coronary angioplasty used to treat blocked or narrowed arteries.
 The procedure uses a specialized catheter equipped with laser energy to break down plaque deposits inside the blood vessels.

-Plaque buildup inside coronary arteries can reduce blood flow to the heart and increase the risk of severe cardiac complications.
+Plaque buildup within the coronary arteries can reduce blood flow to the heart and increase the risk of serious cardiac complications.
 Traditional balloon angioplasty mainly pushes the blockage against the artery wall, whereas laser angioplasty works by vaporizing or reducing the plaque itself.

 How Laser Angioplasty is Done

 Many patients feel anxious before undergoing a cardiac procedure.
-Understanding how laser angioplasty is done can help reduce fear and improve confidence about treatment.
+Understanding how laser angioplasty is done can help reduce fear and improve confidence about the treatment process.
+The procedure follows a carefully planned and minimally invasive approach.

 Step 1 – Pre-Procedure Evaluation